I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

 The best orchestral pieces are in my opinion the ones that really take advantage of all the different sound opportunities, and make me love instruments that I usually don’t enjoy listening to (I won’t mention names).

 Jean Sibelius – En saga

 Possibly my favorite piece in the whole world.
 Just like in the violin concerto, JS teleports his listeners into the Finnish forests.
-The pieces is almost twenty minutes long, and possibly a heavy piece to begin one’s classical music adventure with, and I for one had to listen to it quite a few times before I started loving it like I do now.
-It is built upon three brilliantly put together melodies, each more dramatic and mysterious than the previous, all sewed together in a mosaic like blanket full of tiny details that can be discovered time after time.
+The piece is almost twenty minutes long, and possibly a heavy piece to begin one’s classical music adventure with, and I for one had to listen to it quite a few times before I started loving it like I do now.
+It is built upon three brilliantly put together melodies, each more dramatic and mysterious than the previous, all sewed together in a mosaic-like blanket full of tiny details that can be discovered time after time.